maldoinc/wireup/docs/pages/getting_started.md

         return WeatherService(api_key=settings.weather_api_key, kv=kv_store)
     ```

 That concludes service creation.
-The container knows how to build all services and inject them anywhere as necessary.
+The container knows how to build services and inject them as necessary.

 ## 3. Inject